Modakeo/text-analysis-10-k/README.md

 Please see the `key_number_tracking.ipynb`.

 ## Customize
 By default, it downloads AAPL and MSFT.
-If you need more tickers, run `download.py -ticker {your_ticker}`.
+If you need more tickers, run `python download.py -ticker {your_ticker}`.